Australia, South Australia, Western Australia

 Quarantine Madness

-Another interesting thing to note about the driving around these parts is all the different agricultural regions and their strict quarantine requirements.
-It can be very tricky to stock up on fruit and veggies because every few hundred kilometers you find you have to throw out what you’ve bought.
-Now that I’m thoroughly ensconced in New South Wales I should be safe for the next few days before I get to Queensland – where I’m sure I will have to go through the same process again.
+Another interesting thing to note about driving around these parts is all the different agricultural regions and their strict quarantine requirements.
+It can be very tricky to stock up on fruit and veggies because every few hundred kilometres, you find you have to throw out what you’ve bought.
+Now that I’m thoroughly ensconced in New South Wales, I should be safe for the next few days before I get to Queensland – where I’m sure I will have to go through the same process again.

 Murray River Meandering through agricultural regions in South Australia.